Collisional Model for Granular Impact Dynamics: Collisional Model

 The basis of the model proposed here is that the intruder transfers momentum to the granular material through a sequence of random collisions that excite the force network, as in Fig.~\ref{fig:frames}.
 To develop this idea further, we consider quantitative grain-scale force response to impacts, reported earlier \cite{Clark2012} .
 These results were obtained using particles made from a `hard' photoelastic material, such that the speed of the intruder was always slow compared to the sound speed through the material.
 For these conditions, the intruder deceleration was dominated by interactions with filamentary networks of grains (often referred to as force chains) that carried relatively large forces.
 As the intruder pushed through the granular bed, acoustic pulses generated at the intruder-granular interface, propagated along these strong force networks, carrying momentum and energy away from the intruder.
 These networks changed with time, but persisted long enough to carry one or more acoustic pulses.
 In particular, they were long enough lived to exhibit clear tracks on space-time plots of the local granular force~\cite{Clark2012}.
 We refer to the grains in one of the networks as a cluster.
 But, we emphasize the filamentary quasi-1D structure formed by such a cluster.
 Specifically, clusters are not usually collections of grains in a simple (e.g. roughly circular) 2D region.

 Typically, the networks emanated from the lower boundary of the intruder at angles that were close to the boundary normal.
 Thus, collisions transfered momentum into the intruder at a set of point-like contacts, such that the momentum carried along the network is normal to the local surface (at least initially).
 Typical images in Figure~\ref{fig:frames} demonstrate this feature and correspond to one frame for each of the seven triangular intruders.
 Each frame is chosen at a time for which there is a collision with a grain cluster.
 Since we cannot resolve particles, we are unable to definitively say how many particles are involved in each one of these clusters.
 However, as a way to estimate the cluster size, we divide the total number of bright pixels beneath the intruder ($1.5$ intruder radii from the bottom edge of a circular intruder) by the total number of bright pixels within one particle diameter from the bottom edge of the intruder, using only image frames where at least one particle (about 50 pixels) is bright at the intruder edge.
+A pixel is denoted `bright' if it is a fixed amount brighter than the background intensity.
+The threshold is chosen as 10\% greater than the background intensity, which conforms well with what one identifies as `bright' by eye.
 Figure~\ref{fig:clustersize} shows a histogram of this measurement from a single trajectory using a circular intruder, which shows an average cluster size of about ten particles.